-When business and pleasure get intertwined, it can cause trouble on the job.
+Even though love is a wonderful thing, when business and pleasure get intertwined, it can cause trouble on the job.
 You don't want to have to start a job search because you lost your job because of a romantic relationship at work.
-Despite the fact that you might be madly in love, you don't want to have getting fired or being forced to resign as part of your employment history.

 First of all, be really careful about your relationship and keep the boundaries of your relationship strictly professional at the office.

 Secondly, if you do decide that one - or both - of you need to move on, do it on your terms.
 Start a job search before you have to and don't give your love life as a reason for leaving when you interview.

 Here are more tips on handling an office relationship - without it costing you your job - from Peter Handal, the president, CEO and chairman of Dale Carnegie Training:

 Check the company's policies.
 Before launching into an office romance, be clear on the company's policies regarding office relationships.
 Many companies large and small have hard and fast rules against relationships developing amongst co-workers.
 If it is against the rules, you have to ask yourself: "Is it worth it?"
 And, if it is, be discreet and prepare for any consequences.

 Maintain decorum and professionalism.
 It's a good practice to keep your social and business lives separate and that means not letting a romantic relationship affect the quality and efficiency of your work.
 When it's an office romance, the stakes are even higher.
 If there's evidence that an office romance is affecting work, one or both of you may be asked to end your romance or, worse yet, find another job.

 Avoid dating someone in a higher or lower position.
 Office politics and hierarchy should be top-of-mind, particularly when it comes to office romances.
 Choosing an entanglement with a co-worker - especially one at a different seniority level - could dramatically affect your salary or movement within your company.
 Avoid unwanted scrutiny and drama by avoiding dating those with whom you regularly work.